cp-algorithms/cp-algorithms/src/data_structures/disjoint_set_union.md

 }
 ```

-However this implementation if inefficient.
+However this implementation is inefficient.
 It is easy to construct an example, so that the chains degenerate into long chains.
 In that case each call `find_set(x)` can take $O(n)$ time.